 The MPIfG considers international cooperation to be the most promising organizational form of comparative research.
 Many visiting researchers make valuable contributions to its research program.

 MPIfG is part of a worldwide network of research

 Postdoctoral Fellowships at the MPIfG

 The Max Planck Institute for the Study of Societies (MPIfG) provides an attractive environment for postdoctoral researchers.
-It offers up to four postdoctoral fellowships a year.
-During their tenure fellows are expected to reside in Cologne and participate in the intellectual life of the institute.
-Postdoctoral fellows may do research on a topic of their choice.
+It offers up to five postdoctoral fellowships a year to researchers of all nationalities.
+Fellowships are awarded for one year.
+Particularly promising projects can be extended for one additional year with the directors’ approval.
+During their tenure, fellows are expected to reside in Cologne and participate in the intellectual life of the institute.
+Postdoctoral fellows may do research on a topic of their choice in the fields of economic sociology, political economy, or contemporary history.
 Their projects should relate to the substantive concerns of the institute's research program.

 Projects at the institute are clustered in four research areas: